Burekitas are a type of small hand pies that are well known in any Sephardic household.

 3. Preheat the oven to 365F (185C).
 Line two baking sheet pans with baking paper.

 4. Divide the dough in two.
 Roll one portion on a lightly floured work space, to a thickness of about 0.2″ (0.5cm).
 Using a 3” (7.5cm) glass, or cookie cutter, cut circles out of the dough.
 Place 1 tsp of the filling on each circle of dough and fold.
-Twist the ends together with your fingers and place on the pan.
+Twist the ends together with your fingers and place in the pan.
 Repeat with the rest of the dough and scraps.
 Brush the pastries with egg wash and sprinkle sesame seeds on top.

-5. Bake for 25-30 minutes, until the pastries are golden-brown. serve warm.
+5. Bake for 25-30 minutes, until the pastries are golden-brown.
+Serve warm.